-If one country is able to produce a good or service at a lower opportunity cost than another good or product, then it is said to have the comparative advantage in the production of that goods.
+Comparative Advantage is an economic advantage which happens if one country or one economy is able to produce a good or service at a lower opportunity cost than another manufacturer possibly of a different country or economy.
 Since this implies that a country can produce a good that is relatively cheaper than other countries, David Ricardo, in his book “Principles of Political Economy and Taxation”, suggested that the countries should specialize in producing goods and services for which they have a comparative cost advantage.

 Comparative advantage can be a result of various factors such as the difference in production (capital, land, and labour), the difference in entrepreneurial skill, technology, power resources and others.

 The concept of Comparative advantage has become a fundamental concept in economics and is consistently used to model international trade and the competitiveness of countries.
 Sometimes referred to an international division of labour, it measures competence in terms of relative magnitudes and implies an opportunity cost associated with the manufacture of one good over another.
 This theory implies that all countries, at all times, can benefit from cooperation and voluntary trade.